-Jason Jaeger, D.C., has served on the Board of Directors for the National Board of Chiropractic Examiners (NBCE) from 2020 to present day.
-He currently serves as the District IV of the NBCE.
+Jason Jaeger, D.C. has served on the Board of Directors for the National Board of Chiropractic Examiners (NBCE) from 2020 to present day.
+He currently serves as the Director of District IV.
 District IV includes: Texas, Oklahoma, Kansas, Colorado, New Mexico, Utah, Arizona, Nevada, California, and Hawaii.

-Dr. Jason Jaeger resides in Las Vegas, Nevada, and practices at Advanced Spine & Posture.
+Jason Jaeger, D.C. resides in Las Vegas, Nevada, and practices at Advanced Spine & Posture.

-Serves as the Co-Chair for the International Chiropractors Association's Applied Sciences Committee

-Certified Fellow and Instructor in the technique of Chiropractic Biophysics

-Developer of the Universal Tractioning System

-Medically published author.
-Lectures on chiropractic around the U.S. and internationally

-Previously served as a board member on:

-The Nevada Chiropractic Physicians Regulatory Board The Nevada Chiropractic Council
+Serves as Co-Chair for the International Chiropractors Association's Applied Sciences Committee Certified Fellow and Instructor in the technique of Chiropractic Biophysics Developer of the Universal Tractioning System Medically published author.
+Lectures on chiropractic around the U.S. and internationally Previously served as a board member on: The Nevada Chiropractic Physicians Regulatory Board The Nevada Chiropractic Council